gaidosj/OSU_Learning_Compiler/references/languageSpecification.md

 **Functions:**

 Threshold: Functions are declared by using function () { }.
 Functions always return a value.
-If there&#39;s no return statement inside the function, it implicitly returns 0.
+If there\'s no return statement inside the function, it implicitly returns 0.
 Functions only support positional parameters.
 Parameters only exist within the scope of the function and are garbage collected when it returns.

 Objective: Same as the Threshold